CCali93/concurrency-project2/README.txt

-To Compile:
-    * simply change directory into PROJECT_ROOT
-    * run the command java cf concurrency-project2.jar src/*.java

-To Run:
+To Compile and Run:
-    * Run the airport.sh file if you're on a *nix system
+    * If on windows: run the airport.bat file
-    * If you're running windows, run the airport.bat file
+    * If on a *nix system, run the airport.sh file